Clearbox-AI/preprocessor/README.md

     - `excluded_col: (default = [])`

         List containing the names of the columns to be excluded from processing.
 These columns will be returned in the final dataframe withouth being manipulated.
+    - `time: (default = None)`

+        String name of the time column by which to sort the dataframe in case of time series.

 2. The mothod `collect` of the class Preprocessor features the following input arguments, besides the input dataset:
     - `scaling: (default="normalize")`